barryclark/jekyll-now/_posts/2017-11-15-investing-in-the-stock-market-with-a-time-machine.md

 ### Experiments

 I tried this with three different time periods: last month (October 2017), last year (2016), and 2008.
 I chose last year because it was a good year for the stock market, whereas I chose 2008 because it was the last well-known crash.
 For each test, I started with an initial investment of $1000.
-I chose $1000 for a couple of reasons: it will show up better against the stock price in the charts and the math is easy to figure out the percent increase or decrease
+Again, I chose $1000 for a couple of reasons: it will show up better against the stock price in the charts and the math is easy to figure out the percent increase or decrease

 ### Results